benshi34/benshi34.github.io/_pages/about.md

 * More advances to [LLMs in competitive programming](https://princeton-nlp.github.io/USACOBench/).

 In my free time I love making and critiquing music.
-So much so that I built a generative AI [pop music composition tool](), deployment in progress.
-Also check out my [Spotify](https://open.spotify.com/album/4KsS5vBRtowHg6ATcBpoSG?si=pN8NPmWcSDWvuumXRXqyTg) where I post some interesting creations!
+So much so that I built a generative AI [pop music composition tool]().
+I also love to produce music + [sing](https://open.spotify.com/album/4KsS5vBRtowHg6ATcBpoSG?si=pN8NPmWcSDWvuumXRXqyTg).

 Feel free to contact me at [x]@princeton.edu, where [x] = benshi.